 Listening to his words I felt the wrongness of them.
 I stood up, went into the next room to grab my things, and when I returned I saw him with his head in his hands and in that moment I made a choice.

 I made a choice in how this man was allowed to treat me.

 There is no question in my mind now, in retrospect, that I did not deserve this treatment.
 No one should ever treat another human being in the manner he treated me.
-This was the first action of many subsequent others
+This was the first action of many subsequent others.

 I should have left, but I stayed, and by doing so I told this man that what he did to me was okay.

-There is no way that I could have predicted this man’s behavior, or in any way controlled it, but it was absolutely up to me if I chose to to participate.
+There is no way that I could have predicted this man’s behavior, or in any way controlled it, but it was absolutely up to me if I chose to participate.

 Unfortunately I participated in this particular relationship for far too long, and – sadly – it took many other similar situations and relationships until I was able to recognize my own role in this repetitive pattern.